amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

 ## Reference case: eShopOnDapr

-In eShopOnDapr, we use a *SendGrid* binding to send an email to the user when there is a change in the status of an order.
+In eShopOnDapr, we use a *SendGrid* binding to send an email to the user when a new order is started.
 We have configured this binding in the `eshop-email.yaml` file in the components folder:

 ```yaml
 apiVersion: dapr.io/v1alpha1